Our Members

 Ox Hardy, McLaren Vale, South Australia

-Andrew ‘Ox’ Hardy is one of Australia’s most respected winemakers and his family’s Upper Tintara Vineyard is one of Australia’s most important and historical viticultural assets.
-The Vineyard’s last remaining 2.54ha block of 1891 Ancestor Vines was planted by Andrew’s great-great grandfather Thomas Hardy, the ‘Father of the South Australian Wine Industry’.
+Andrew ‘Ox’ Hardy is one of Australia’s most respected winemakers and his family are the proud custodians of the Upper Tintara Vineyard, which is one of Australia’s most important and historical viticultural assets.

 Torre de Oña, Rioja Alavesa, Spain